mcibique/vue-testing-examples/README.md

 });
 ```

-This approach requires a knowledge about VUE and router internals and **can stop working** after every minor refactoring done by the VUE team.
-I do not recommend to use it unless guys from VUE provide some helper function in [@vue/test-utils](https://github.com/vuejs/vue-test-utils) library for setting it up using cleaner way.
+This approach requires VUE and router internals knowledge, keep in mind that it  **can stop working** after every minor refactoring done by the VUE core team.
+I do not recommend to use it unless guys from VUE provide some helper function in [@vue/test-utils](https://github.com/vuejs/vue-test-utils) library for setting it up using a cleaner approach.

 ## Testing provide/inject